 The fix-weighted Laspeyres formula is adopted for the index calculation.

-In principle, the preliminary figures are released at 8:50 a.m. on the 20th business day of the month following the survey month.
-The release date may be brought forward a few days due to fewer business days in the month or other reasons.
+In principle, preliminary figures are released at 8:50 a.m.
+JST on the 20th business day of the month following the reference month.
+The release date may be brought forward for certain months such as months with few business days.

 In principle, the 2011 Base Linked Indexes are available for the "Manufacturing industry sector" from January 1975 and those for the "Major sector" from January 1980.*1,*2